 Memories of a Ghost is my first novel to take place in Rogers, Arkansas, where I’ve lived for the past 10+ years.
-All of the places in the novel at real, though occasionally they are altered to better fit into the novel.
+All of the places in the novel are real, though occasionally they are altered to better fit into the novel.
 Well, that, and there are no ghosts in Rogers…at least that I know of.
 And with that said, here’s a mini-pictorial tour through Memories of a Ghost.

 This where the story starts.
 Claire Summers awakes in the office of Dr. Elisabeth “Leesie” Greenwald.
 She doesn’t remember how she got there or anything about her life, including her name.